 Peck helped the boat guys to stabilize the Sultana on stands behind the museum.

 “We took all the advice we could get,” Uetz said.

-Once the Sultana was in place at the museum, the boat shop guys can begin work on the boat.
+Once the Sultana was in place at the museum, the boat shop guys could begin work on the boat.
 But none of them knew exactly how it ended up on Centerville until they met Clem Littleton, the son of Fred Littleton who conceived of and built the hull of the Sultana.